-Most often people think of as only for children who stutter or need to improve their articulation.
+Most often people think of speech therapy as only for children who stutter or need to improve their articulation.
 As people age, normal changes occur in speech, language, memory, and swallowing.
 In addition, chances of having a stroke or developing dementia or Parkinson’s disease increase, as do the chances of acquiring a communication or swallowing disorder related to these diseases.

 Regain Your Speech at Camelot Senior Living

 Speech therapy can even be beneficial for ailments not typically thought of as being related to cognition.
 In 2010, there were 258,000 hospital admissions for hip fractures among people aged 65 and older.
 Repair of a hip fracture often requires a rehabilitation stay with physical and occupational therapy, especially for seniors.
 In many of these cases, speech therapy is overlooked.
 However, studies have demonstrated that intensive geriatric rehabilitation in post-hip fracture patients, even those with dementia; have a better chance of returning home to independent living.